 The Starless Sea by Erin Morgenstern has been one of this year’s most anticipated releases, largely due to the popularity of Morgenstern’s first novel, The Night Circus.
 I didn’t love the Night Circus as much as some other people, but I was really curious about what Morgenstern would dream up in her second novel.

-Also see the Full Plot Synopsis & Summary for The Starless Sea (spoilers).
+Also see the Full Plot Summary & Explanation for The Starless Sea (spoilers).
 For the spoiler-free version: